 Inspect

 The fourth step is to dry your boat.
 Make sure all the hatches are left open.
-If you have a wet vacuum, use to suck out water from the carpet and all compartments.
+If you have a wet vacuum, use it to suck out water from the carpet and all compartments.

 But if you don’t have one, a pedestal fan can come in handy.
 Although it may take quite a while, just place the fan to face your boat and let it do its job to dry the interior.
 When the boat is completely dry, don’t forget to close the drains.